interledger/interledger-rs/examples/eth-settlement/README.md

 <!--!
 fi

-printf "\nWaiting for Interledger.rs nodes to start up...\n"
+printf "\nWaiting for Interledger.rs nodes to start up"

 wait_to_serve "http://localhost:7770"
 wait_to_serve "http://localhost:8770"
 wait_to_serve "http://localhost:3000"
 wait_to_serve "http://localhost:3001"

-printf "\nThe Interledger.rs nodes are up and running!\n\n" -->
+printf "done\nThe Interledger.rs nodes are up and running!\n\n"
+-->

 ### 6. Configure the Nodes